risc0/risc0/examples/factors/README.md

 You should now be able to see your proof of factorization with `cargo run --release`.
 If your program printed the "Hello, world!" assertion and `receipt` verification was a success, congratulations!
 If not, we hope that troubleshooting will get you familiar with the system, and we'd love to chat with you on [Discord][discord].
+Or, if you believe you've found a bug or other problem in our code, please [open an issue][issues] describing the problem.

 If you're ready to start building more complex projects, we recommend taking a look at the other examples in [our examples directory][examples-dir] and looking through our further [Getting Started resources][getting-started] for more project ideas that use zero-knowledge proofs.